 College students and their parents, educators, school staff, and faculty (even homeschool teachers!) can get up to 10% savings on a MacBook Air or a MacBook Pro.

 To get the Apple student discount, shop the Apple Education store.
 When you shop online, you might not have to provide proof that you’re in college, but in the Apple store, you will need to.

 Apple says to be prepared to present proof that you qualify (like a transcript) when you’re shopping online.

 PRO TIP: Active duty military and veterans can get a 10% Apple military discount as well!

 The discounts aren’t steep on Apple’s government store, but still worthwhile.
-For example, I found a deal in July 2020 on the iPhone XR:
+For example, I recently found a deal on the iPhone 12:

 Refurbished Apple products are used, but when you buy them from the Apple store, they’re tested and certified with a one-year warranty.

 In theory, a refurb could end up being more reliable than a brand-new product because it’s been exposed to extra testing, making that refurb discount a great bargain.